MolhamZL1/MolhamZL1/README.md

 # Hi there, I'm Molham Al-Sheikh Ali 👨‍💻

-I'm a **Software Engineer** and **Junior Flutter Developer** with a strong passion for **mobile development** and creating efficient software solutions.
+I'm a **Software Engineer** and *Mobile Developer** with a strong passion for **mobile development** and creating efficient software solutions.
 I love learning new technologies and building innovative applications.
 Currently, I'm focusing on Flutter development and refining my skills.

 ## 🔧 Technologies & Tools